 Deferring Medicare Part A (Hospital Insurance)

-If you are eligible for premium-free Medicare Part A, which covers your hospital inpatient care, you can delay enrollment because no late enrollment penalty applies.
+If you are eligible for premium-free Medicare Part A, which covers your hospital Inpatient care refers to care provided in a hospital or other inpatient facility.
+Inpatients are admitted and stay at least one night depending on their condition...., you can delay enrollment because no late enrollment penalty applies.
 You receive premium-free Part A coverage if you or your spouse paid Medicare taxes for 10 or more years.
 However, in most cases, there no reason not to enroll and allow Medicare to be the primary payer.
 When you do, your group health insurance will lower your costs.

 If you are not eligible for premium-free Part A coverage, you can delay enrollment to avoid paying Part A A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ... so long as your employer’s group health insurance is creditable.
 This will help you plus-up your Medicare tax account.